You are currently viewing Jaw Chiropractor in KL: TMJ Care & Jaw Function

 CSC integrates physiotherapy with the care you receive from our jaw chiropractor in KL for a more thorough recovery process.
 Our physiotherapists use specialized techniques to reduce tension in jaw muscles and improve mobility, including:

-- Myofascial release: Targets adhesions and improve tissue flexibility.
+• Myofascial release: Targets adhesions and improves tissue flexibility.

-If jaw discomfort is left untreated, it may lead to increased inflammation, further joint damage, and wear of the jaw joint over time.
+If jaw discomfort is left without care, it may lead to increased inflammation, further joint damage, and wear of the jaw joint over time.

 Continued inflammation near the jaw joint can contribute to muscle contraction, which can result in heightened discomfort in the face, neck, and head.
 In more severe cases, jaw issues may also cause symptoms like nausea, dizziness, headaches, and ear ringing.
 Addressing these issues early can help prevent further complications.